overture-stack/website/markdown/documentation/guides/deployment/oauth.md

 - **Configuration Files:** The `-v` options mount the local directories containing the Keycloak configuration files (`realm.json`, `users.json`, and the `API key provider JAR`) to the corresponding paths inside the container.
 This ensures that Keycloak starts with the desired realm configuration and user definitions, as well as the extended functionality provided by the API key provider.

-- **Custom Network:** The `--network db-network` option connects the Keycloak container to a custom Docker network named` db-network`.
-This is particularly useful if when running other services, such as a PostgreSQL database, in separate containers and want them to communicate seamlessly.
-It facilitates secure and efficient communication between containers without exposing unnecessary ports to the outside world.

 - **Base Image:** `quay.io/keycloak/keycloak:22.0` specifies the Docker image to use, which is version 22.0 of Keycloak from Quay.io.
 This image includes Keycloak and all its dependencies, optimized for performance and security.